Skip to main content

 Basic break #

-Start in a closed position.
+Start in a left-to-right closed position.
 On 1 and 2 do a 2-beat rock-step.
 On 3 stomp solidly into the floor with your left leg on 3, while leaning your body forwards.
 On 4, 5, 6, 7, and 8 shake your hips forwards and backwards.

 Lindy Hop sequences #